 As an apartment locator you are representing the needs of another.
 Most states require a real estate license to hold you accountable for ethical and moral representation and to ensure you put the other person’s need above your own.

-2. Develop a Business Plan
+2. Write a Business Plan

 3. Register Your Business

 Register your business with the relevant authorities and obtain any necessary licenses and permits.
 If your state does not require a real estate license, they may require another type of license.
 Take the time to thoroughly research this topic because in our experience a quick Google search is not adequate.
-Apartment locating is a small and niche industry, there isn’t an abundance of information about certification.
+Apartment locating is a small industry, there isn’t an abundance of information about certification.
 To set up an LLC, register with the Secretary of State website and obtain a Tax ID number on IRS.gov.

 4. Set Up a Website and Social Media Accounts

 Set up a website and social media accounts to promote your business and attract clients.
 An online presence is necessary to attract and retain clients.
 Online reviews play a huge role in referral business as people look for social proof before using any online service.
 A Google business profile is free and is an excellent source of leads and builds your organic SEO.
 We recommend collecting reviews on Google over Yelp because Yelp has made changes to their algorithm in the past to reduce the number of online leads displayed.
 Google is free and your number one client is Google.

 Our founder and president, Jodi Southwick is the creator of Locator IDX.
 It’s the easiest way to integrate locator friendly properties on your website.
 It includes a searchable apartment locating website but if you are building a WordPress website it includes a data feed.
 Locator IDX is a suite of products for apartment locating professionals.
 It’s a front-end and back-end system for brokers, teams, and individual agents.
 It’s customizable to fit your needs and market.
 Learn more at https://locatoridx.com.